Meaning of Marriage in Islam – A Sacred Bond of Love and Commitment

 - Shared Responsibilities: A balanced marriage requires equal contributions.
 Share household duties, parenting, and decision-making for a harmonious life.

-Nikah Meaning:
+Nikah in Islam Meaning:

 The Nikah Ceremony: